-By Christine Bergeron, Marketing Coordinator, Community Brands
+By Christine Bergeron, Marketing Coordinator, Momentive Software

 Goal setting can be tricky, especially for associations with small staffs that have little time for anything besides day-to-day work.
 But it’s important to clearly define what you’re trying to accomplish and why.
 Doing so can not only help your day-to-day projects, but it can also help when you’re trying to get board approval for larger projects, such as purchasing new membership management software.